iabdelgawaad/Print-Multiline-Receipt/README.md

         )

-//Here you can send receipt to your POS printer like Sunmi devices or any external printers
+//Here you can send receipt to your POS printer like Sunmi devices, Newland or any external printers like epson...etc

         yourPrinter.print(bitmap)